| Title: | Tests in Linear Mixed Effects Models |

 In certain cases tests of non-nested models may be generated.
 An example

-is when (0 + poly(x, 2) | gr)
+is when (0 + poly(x, 2) | gr) is reduced (the default) to (1 | gr).

 To our best knowledge non-nested model comparisons are only generated in